 - Diligently following the after-care instructions leads to a complete recovery and better mobility.

 - Complications of THR are low and include infection, femoral fracture, luxation of joint components and loosening of the implant.
 Most of these complications are prevented by following the after-care instructions.

 - In rare instances, injury to the sciatic nerve occurs.
 Sciatic nerve problems are transient and recovery usually occurs within a few weeks.

 Our surgeons have more than 50 years of combined experience treating hip dysplasia in pets.
 VSC has been performing hip replacements for more than 30 years and offers multiple surgical and non-surgical options for restoring mobility and reducing pain secondary to hip problems.

 If your pet has hip issues, you should request a referral to meet with Drs.
-David Brdecka, Paula West, or Mitch Robbins.
-They will evaluate your pet and discuss all options for treatment.
+David Brdecka, Gaby Hybki, or Mitch Robbins to evaluate your pet and discuss all options for treatment.